 Our Unique First Year Curriculum

 The first-year curriculum is designed to give law students the conceptual building blocks essential for their professional training.
-Over the course of two semesters, students will take six doctrinal courses in classic subject areas, as well as one problem-based course, two writing courses and one additional course designed to put the study of law into a broader historical, cultural and political context.
+Over the course of two semesters, students will take six doctrinal courses in classic subject areas, two writing courses, one legal research course, and one hands-on course in lawyering skills and professional identity development.

 The First Semester

-The first semester doctrinal courses are Contracts, Criminal Law and Torts.
+The first semester doctrinal courses are Contracts, Criminal Law, and Torts.
 In Contracts, students study the law of promissory and related obligation, beginning with responsibilities that flow from the making of a promise.
-Torts introduces the law of civil liability, where private parties bring actions against other private parties for the breach of a particular duty.
-Criminal law explores the roots of criminal liability in which the state is the plaintiff, prosecuting suspected criminals for offenses against society.
+Torts introduces the law of civil liability, where parties can receive financial compensation for harm that is intentionally or negligently caused by another party or parties.
+Criminal law explores the roots of criminal liability in which the state prosecutes individuals for criminal offenses against society.

 The Second Semester

 The second semester doctrinal courses are Civil Procedure I, Property I and Introduction to Constitutional Law.
-In Civil Procedure I, students learn the technical rules that govern the movement of a civil case through the court system, from the filing of a claim, to the making of various motions by plaintiffs and defendants, to the consideration of the case by the jury, final disposition and appeal.
+In Civil Procedure I, students learn the technical rules that govern the movement of a civil case through the court system, from the filing of a claim - through discovery and pre-trial motions - up until trial.
 Property I examines the fundamental rules regarding interests in land and personal property.
 In Introduction to Constitutional Law, students study the structural framework established by the Constitution, including principles of federalism and the role of the U.S. Supreme Court.

 First- year students also may take an optional elective during the spring semester.